heyjianjing/linear_algebra/README.md

 * LDLT factorization for nonsingular symmetric matrices

 `nla_06`
+* Compute determinant using factorization (Cholesky and LU with partial pivoting)

+`nla_07`
+* Forward substitution
+* Back substitution

+`nla_08`
+* Condition of a problem
+* Absolute and relative condition number
+* Condition of matrix-vector multiplication
+* Forward and backward error
+* Condition number of a matrix
+* Condition of a system of equations

+`nla_09`
+* Double precision system
+* Machine precision
+* Precision in relative terms
+* Cancellation error

+`nla_12`
+* Solve linear system of equations with symmetric matrices using Cholesky or LDLT
+* Solve generic linear system of equations using LU factorization with partial pivoting
+* Block elimination for equations with structured sub-blocks

+`nla_13`
-* Method of power iterations to compute dominant eigenvalue for diagonalizable matrices
+* Power iterations to compute dominant eigenvalue for diagonalizable matrices
 * Convergence to eigenvector
 * Rayleigh quotient and convergence to eigenvalue
-* Compute eigenvalues for symmetric matrices
+* Compute all eigenvalues for symmetric matrices
 * Compute SVD for general matrices

-`nla_07`
+`nla_14`
 * Power iterations for nonsymmetric matrices
 * Update of matrix with both left and right eigenvectors
 * Update of biorthogonality between left and right eigenvectors
-* Create nonsymmetric diagonalizable matrix through similarity transformation

-`nla_08`
+* Compute all eigenvalues for nonsymmetric matrices

+`nla_15`
 * Schur decomposition
 * Obtain Schur form of general matrices using orthogonal iterations
 * Upper triangular matrix in Schur form contains eigenvalues in its diagonal
-* Computation of eigenvectors based on Schur form using back substitution
+* Computation of eigenvectors based on Schur form
-* Back substitution is backward stable

-`nla_09`
+`nla_16`
 * QR algorithm as refomulation of orthogonal iterations for general matrices

-`nla_10`
-* Conditioning of least squares problem
-* Conditioning parameters
-* Analytical equation is unstable
-* Comparison of methods based on QR factorization and back substitution (Householder, Givens, MGS)
-* Solving least squares with Cholesky/LDLT/LU can perform very poorly with ill-conditioned matrices

-`nla_11`
-* Solve linear system of equations with Cholesky factorization
-* Solve linear system of equations using LU factorization with partial pivoting

-`nla_12`
-* Compute determinant using factorization (Cholesky and LU with partial pivoting)

-`nla_13`
+`nla_17`
-* Fixed point methods provide iterative solution to linear system of equations
+* Fixed point method for iterative solution to linear system of equations
 * Jacobi method
 * Gauss-Seidel method and successive over relaxation (SOR)
 * Convergence requirement

-`nla_14`
+`nla_18`
 * Characteristic polynomial and minimal polynomial
 * Intuition via generalized eigenvectors
 * Krylov subspace

-`nla_15`
+`nla_19`
 * Hessenberg form of matrices
 * Arnoldi iteration for Hessenberg decomposition
 * Arnoldi iteration constructs orthonormal basis for successive Krylov subspaces
-* Reduced Hessenberg matrix
+* Reduced Hessenberg form
 * Eigenvalue approximation

-`nla_16`
+`nla_20`
 * Lanczos iteration as special case of Arnoldi iteration for symmetric matrices
 * Hessenberg form in symmetric case is tridiagonal
 * Reorthogonalization for Lanczos iteration

+`nla_21`
+* Generalized minimal residuals (GMRES) for iterative solution to linear system of equations
+* Relation to Arnoldi iteration
+* Convergence of GMRES

+`nla_22`
+* Gradient method for iterative solution to linear system of equations
+* Gradient descent and line search for optimal step size
+* Conjugate gradient method for positive definite matrices